Sting (drone)

-The Sting (Стінг) is a Ukrainian drone-intercepting loitering munition developed during the Russian invasion of Ukraine.
+The Sting (Стінг) is a Ukrainian drone-intercepting loitering munition developed during the Russo-Ukrainian war.

-Description
+History

 The Sting was developed by the Wild Hornets group for the purpose of intercepting the large number of Shahed drones that Russia use to attack Ukrainian cities and that can overwhelm other types of air defenses.
+The project was largely funded by volunteers and charitable donations, with key support from activist Serhii Sternenko.

+After months of testing, modifications, and financial struggles (including a near-shutdown in early 2025), the Sting interceptor was born.
+Its first public success came in April 2025, when a video of a Sting downing a Shahed went viral, sparking widespread military interest and adoption.

+Design

-Built with a 3-D printed, aerodynamic, bullet-shaped frame and propelled by four rotors the Sting can reach flight speeds of 213 mph and cruise at an altitude of 10,000 feet.
+Built with a 3D printed, aerodynamic, bullet-shaped frame and propelled by four rotors, the Sting can reach flight speeds of 213 mph and cruise at an altitude of 10,000 feet.
 It uses Kurbas thermal imaging cameras from Odd Systems.
-Sting has an engagement range of up to 25 kilometers.
+Sting has an engagement range of up to 25 kilometers.Sting drones can be controlled from distances of up to 2,000 kilometers using the Hornet Vision Control system.